 I’m linking to all of the products and paint colors we used for our transformation below!

 Patio Rug / Patio Table / Patio Bench / Patio Chairs / Patio Umbrella / Patio Bench Cushions / Patio Pillows 1, 2, and 3* / Black and White Plant Pots / Small White Plant Pots / Patterned Plant Pot / Bean Bag Toss Game / Back Deck Rug / Back Deck Black Patio Table / Black Patio Bench / Black Patio Chairs / Hammock with Stand

-*Please note that the pillows and rugs I choose are NOT outdoor pillows and rugs because all of the stores were out of everything that was both meant for outdoors and attractive (plus, I like to live on the edge).
+*Please note that the pillows and rugs I choose are NOT outdoor pillows and rugs because all of the stores were out of everything, plus, I like to live on the edge.

 Image Credit: Vivian Johnson Photo